RickyZhu21/LeagueofLegends_DataAnalysis/README.md

 **2022 League of Legends eSports match data from OraclesElixir dataset breakdown:**

-Rows: Each League of Legends competitive match in 2022.
+Rows: Each League of Legends eSports match in 2022.

 Number of rows: 149400